 Below are some frequently asked questions and answers.

 HOW SHOULD I GET IN TOUCH?

 If you would like to get in touch, that's great.
 I recommend a telephone conversation initially so that I can answer any immediate questions and get an idea from you about what you want to achieve out of counselling.
-If I cannot get to the phone, please leave a message (it is completely confidential) stating what number to call you back on, if it's okay to leave you a message and I will get in touch as soon as I can.
+If I cannot get to the phone, please leave a message (it is completely confidential) stating what number to call you back on and if it's okay to leave you a message, and I will get in touch as soon as I can.